-13. On adoption, the GNLP will supersede the current JCS and the Norwich and Broadland site allocations plans, along with the majority of South Norfolk's site allocations plan.
-It consists of the strategy for growth, the site allocations to

-- implement that strategy and a monitoring framework.
-Resulting changes to the adopted Policies Map are available in section J3 here. - 14.
+- 13. On adoption, the GNLP will supersede the current Joint Core Strategy (JCS) and the site allocations plans in each of the three districts.
+It consists of the strategy for growth, the site allocations to implement that strategy and a monitoring framework.
+Resulting changes to the adopted Policies Map are available here. - 14.
 Allocations will be made in a separate plan in the smaller villages in South Norfolk through the South Norfolk Village Clusters Housing Allocations Local Plan.
 The Diss, Scole and Burston area allocates sites though their Neighbourhood Plan. - 15.
-As well as making new site allocations, the great majority of the undeveloped sites in the site allocation plans adopted around a decade ago are re-allocated through the GNLP. - 16.
-The GNLP will not replace existing adopted Area Action Plans (AAPs) for Long Stratton, Wymondham and the Growth Triangle (NEGT), though in some cases additional allocations are made through the GNLP in these areas.
+As well as making new site allocations, the great majority of the undeveloped sites in the site allocation plans adopted around a decade ago are re-allocated through the GNLP.

+16. The GNLP will not replace existing adopted Area Action Plans (AAPs) for Long Stratton, Wymondham and the Growth Triangle (NEGT), though in some cases additional allocations are made through the GNLP in these areas.
 The GNLP will be used in conjunction with the adopted AAPs, development management (DM) plans for the three districts and Neighbourhood Plans.